aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/master-bezier-curves-java-aspose-imaging/_index.md

 ### License Acquisition

 - **Free Trial:** Start with a 30‑day free trial to test Aspose.Imaging features.
 - **Temporary License:** Apply for a temporary license if you need more time to evaluate.
 - **Purchase:** For long‑term use, consider purchasing a full license.

 Once set up, initialize Aspose.Imaging by importing the necessary classes and applying your license file.
 This ensures all features are unlocked during development.

-## Implementation Guide
+## How to create bezier image java – Step‑by‑Step Guide

-### Drawing Bezier Curve Feature

-Drawing a Bezier curve involves several steps to configure and render the image correctly.
-Let’s break it down:

-#### Step 1: Configure BMP Options
+### Step 1: Configure BMP Options

-First, set up the BMP options with specific settings for your image output.
+First, set up the BMP options that define the output image format and color depth.

 ```java
 BmpOptions saveOptions = new BmpOptions();